patrickmarcel/SQLWL-segmentation/readme.md

 **SQLWL-segmentation**

-Tools for segmenting a SQL workload into coherent explorations
+Tools for segmenting a SQL workload into coherent explorations.
+If you wish to use the code, please cite the references below.

 **References**